Bjorn & Jody Turnquist

 Allison started practicing yoga at Yoga Tree while living in San Francisco.
 Initially, she practiced as a complement to running but yoga quickly took hold of her and became her favorite way to center herself, de-stress and exercise.
 Ally completed her 200 hours RYT certification at O2 Yoga in Boston.
 She graduated from Boston College in 2004 with a degree in Theology and Philosophy and later went back to BC to earn her M.A. in Pastoral Ministry.
 Her background is in teaching high school students and now she is thrilled to apply her teaching experience to yoga.
 She has an addiction to handstands, green tea and social media and she loves how yoga has made its way off her mat and into the rest of her world.

 Niki first explored yoga as a transition from competitive figure skating during her college years.
 Ever since then yoga has been a special and consistent presence in her life.
 She spent eight months as a seva volunteer at the Kripalu Center for Yoga and Health, where she deepened her personal practice with classes and workshops led by a diverse lineup of experienced, accomplished, and renowned yogis.
 She completed her 200 hour teacher training with YogaWorks, and then travelled to India in early 2013 where she completed her 500 hour certification through Sacred Lasya.
-Niki spends her free time hula hooping, being out in nature, and going on adventures.
+Niki is also trained in restorative yoga.

 Gretchen began her yoga practice at Yoga to the People while living in New York City studying theatre.
 She was drawn to yoga for the physical benefits but it soon became her time to breathe and balance out the stressful atmosphere of the city.
 She graduated with a degree in Theatre and decided to move back to the northeast to pursue yoga.
 She received her 200 hour RYT certification at Yoga on York.
 Yoga makes her feel good, she loves sharing that with others, believing the world needs more people who feel good.